Cape Lookout 28

 We have developed a kit for the boat with some slight tweaks.
 The original was built with a plywood bottom and strip planked sides.
 We have since converted to cold molded sides as we feel this is an easier method for most builders.
 We have also increased the dead-rise by 1 deg from the original hull to 19.
 See below for construction details, plan and kit pricing.
-You can download a current complete estimate for the kit and the materials list at the bottom of the page.
+More pictures of the builds of hull #2 and 3 can be found in the links below.

 The boat and jig kit as described here is designed for plywood/epoxy construction.
 This proven method produces a strong light hull with excellent stiffness and takes advantage of the accuracy of CNC cut parts.
 The complete encapsulation of the wood with epoxy creates a very low maintenance and a long-lived boat.
 Epoxy primer and 2 part polyurethane provide an extremely durable finish.

 Above: Note green temporary frames which are removed after the boat is flipped.
 The Jig kit includes a "Jig Base" as shown which locates the temp frames.
 The jig base is leveled on the shop floor to create a flat plane.
 Alternatively the boat can built on a traditional strong back type jig frame.